 I bet there’s a time in every designer’s life when they catch themselves thinking: maybe I should create my own firm?

 Indeed, it often seems like an interesting experience that can help you unleash all your creative potential and increase your income compared to what in-house designers or freelancers make.
-However, most of the time this idea is put into a very deep shelf where it makes friends with dust.
+However, most of the time this idea is put into a very deep shelf where it makes friends with other creative solutions and dust.
 Surely, we take it out there from time to time, mostly just to look at it and hide back again.
-It is always hard to begin.
+Small business, big business – it is always hard to begin.